0006mathew/patEx/README.md

 Developed at Ernst & Young as part of internship under Innovation in Health.

 Developed by:
-Anjana Pradeep
+Anjana Pradeep,
-Atul Chacko Philip
+Jijo Jose,
-Jijo Jose
+Kavya Suresh,
-Kiran Mathew Mohan
+Kiran Mathew Mohan,
 Niraj Nirmal

 Guided by: